property tax assessment received

 Service Description

-Property tax is a municipal tax levied on real estate located in the municipality.
+The property tax is a municipal tax that is levied on the property located in the municipality.

 If you are the owner of a property, you have to pay property tax, the so-called property tax B. You will receive a property tax notice from the municipality.

-The real estate tax is assessed in a three-stage procedure.
-In the old federal states, the basis for the property tax assessment is the assessed value determined by the tax office in accordance with the Valuation Act based on the 1964 value ratios, and in the new federal states it is the assessed value determined by the tax office in accordance with the Valuation Act based on the 1935 value ratios.
-These values in turn form the basis for the assessed property tax amount, which is also determined by the tax office and set by means of an assessment.
+The property tax is assessed in a three-stage procedure.
+The basis for the land tax assessment notice in the old federal states is the assessed value determined by the tax office in accordance with the Valuation Act based on the value ratios of 1964 and in the new federal states the assessed value determined by the tax office in accordance with the Valuation Act based on the value ratios of 1935.
+These values in turn form the basis for the land tax assessment amount, which is also determined by the tax office and set by means of an assessment notice.

 The tax assessment amount multiplied by the assessment rate then results in the property tax to be paid.

-In the new federal states, taxation is also levied on rented residential properties and single-family houses for which there was no standard value on January 1, 1991, and for which such a value could not be determined.
-In this case, the annual amount of the real estate tax is calculated on the basis of the residential or usable area.
-It is a tax registration procedure with the municipality.
+In the new federal states, taxation is also to be carried out according to the substitute assessment basis for rented residential properties and single-family houses for which no standard value existed on 01.01.1991 and such a value could not be determined.
+In this case, the annual amount of the property tax is calculated on the basis of the residential or usable floor area.
+This is a tax registration procedure with the municipality.

-The assessment rate is set by the municipality by statute.
+The municipality sets the assessment rate by statute.

 Changes in the legal or factual circumstances of the property only have an effect on property tax in the following year.
 For example, if you sell your property, the new owner will only be liable for property tax from the following year.
 Even if you build on your previously undeveloped property, you will not have to pay the increased property tax until the following year.

 In special cases, it is possible to waive the property tax.
-For example, if you own real estate whose preservation is in the public interest due to its importance for art, history, science or nature conservation, you may be able to apply to the municipality for a waiver of the tax if the income generated is usually less than the annual costs.
+For example, if you own real estate whose preservation is in the public interest due to its importance for art, history, science or nature conservation, you can apply to the municipality for a waiver of the tax if the income generated is generally below the annual costs.

 Source: Zuständigkeitsfinder Thüringen (Linie6Plus)